oFelpxz/oFelpxz/README.md

 I'm an SAP Consultant focused on SAP Fiori and SAP BTP, currently an intern at IBM Consulting.

+### 🙋‍♂️ About Me

+I am passionate about creating efficient and user-friendly applications that solve real-world problems.
+My journey in technology began with a curiosity for programming and has evolved into a career focused on enhancing user experiences through innovative solutions.

+### 🔍 Interests

+- Cloud Computing
+- User Experience Design
+- Open Source Development
+- Artificial Intelligence

 ### 🚀 Skills and Technologies
 <div style="display: flex; margin-top: 5px;">
 <img src="https://img.shields.io/badge/-JavaScript-black?style=flat-square&logo=javascript" height="25" style="margin-right: 5px;" />